nnethercote/counts/README.md

 Sometimes programs print other lines of output to stderr that should be ignored by `counts`.
 (Especially if they include integer IDs that `counts -w` would interpret as weights!)
-So I usually prepend all my logging lines with a short identifier, and then use `grep $ID log | counts` to ignore the other lines.
-Sometimes I'll use more than one prefix, and then I can grep for each prefix individually or all together.
+Prepend all logging lines with a short identifier, and then use `grep $ID log | counts` to ignore the other lines.
+If you use more than one prefix, you can grep for each prefix individually or all together.

 Occasionally output lines get munged together when multiple print statements are present.
 Because there are typically many lines of output, having a few